Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 4. Nuts Can Contain a Lot of Sodium

-Salted nuts are a delicious snack but depending on the quantity you eat, they can add a lot of sodium to your diet.
-On average, 1oz of salted nuts contain 119mg of sodium.
-Health Canada recommends adults over the age of 14 consume no more than 2300mg daily with a more optimal recommended range of 1000-1500mg.
+Salted nuts are a delicious snack, but depending on the quantity you eat, they can add a lot of sodium to your diet.
+On average, 1oz of salted nuts contains 119mg of sodium.

-However, if you are consuming more than 2oz per day, have an existing health condition that requires a low-sodium diet or already consume a diet high in sodium (this would generally be fast food or packaged foods), I would consider opting for unsalted nuts.
+However, if you consume more than 3oz per day, have an existing health condition requiring a low-sodium diet, or already consume a diet high in sodium (this would generally be fast food or packaged foods), I recommend opting for unsalted nuts.

-If you find unsalted nuts don’t have enough flavor, try adding your own seasoning.
-Sodium-free taco seasoning (such as Mrs. Dash) makes for a great option.
+Sodium-free taco seasoning (like Mrs. Dash) is a great option.
 Use a little bit of olive oil spray to ensure the seasoning sticks to the nuts.

-Yes, you can consume nuts before a workout however limit them to 25g or less, 1-2 hours before a workout so your body is still able to utilize carbs consumed as a quick energy source.
-The number of nuts should be reduced if any other fat sources are consumed pre-workout.
+Yes, you can consume nuts before a workout.
+However, limit them to 25g or less, 1-2 hours before a workout, so your body can still utilize carbs consumed as a quick energy source.

-We asked Registered Dietician, Breda Paralta, her thoughts on when to eat nuts in relation to your workout.
+We asked Registered Dietician Breda Peralta her thoughts on when to eat nuts in relation to your workout.

 She said: